Who are Baby Boomers?

+The conception of the Baby Boomers.
 When World War II ended in 1945, thousands of young men returned from service, got jobs, got married and started families (not necessarily in that order).
-This resulted in a significant jump in the birth rate (more than 1 million more babies born in 1946, compared to 1945 in the US) and this increased birth rate continued until 1964.
+This resulted in a significant jump in the birth rate (more than 1 million more babies born in 1946, compared to 1945 in the US) and this increased birth rate continued until 1964…hence a baby boom generation.

 Baby Boomers in Canada are usually defined as the generation born from 1947 to 1966.
 Canadian soldiers were repatriated later than American servicemen, and Canada’s birthrate did not start to rise until 1947.
 In Canada, Baby Boomers account for close to one-third of our country’s 32 million people.